R-snehal/Society-Maintenance-Tracker/docs/SYSTEM_DESIGN.md

 being marked important.

-Both go through a single `sendEmail(to, subject, html)` helper that calls the Resend REST API directly via `fetch` - no SDK dependency, which keeps the project's dependency footprint minimal as required by the submission guidelines.
+Both go through a single `sendEmail(to, subject, html)` helper that calls the SendGrid REST API directly via `fetch` - no SDK dependency, which keeps the project's dependency footprint minimal as required by the submission guidelines.
 Emails are sent *after* the triggering database transaction commits, and are deliberately "fire and forget": a failed email send is